NEW BEGINNINGS CHURCH BY-LAWS

 - All applications for membership shall be made through the Board or Pastor and shall thereafter be acted upon at any regular meeting of the church.

 - All persons applying for membership will, at the discretion of the Board be required to attend a new members class to be instructed in the church Covenant, Constitution, By-laws, and Doctrinal Statement.

 - Action of the church upon an application for membership may be postponed until the next meeting at the request of any member of this church, who shall state his reason to the Board who shall take appropriate action.

 Section B. Responsibilities of Members

-- Any member who feels dissatisfaction with the general procedure of the church life shall mention it to the Pastor or Elders.
+- Any member who feels dissatisfaction with the general procedure of the church life shall mention it to the Pastor or Board.
 Such matters should not be voiced among the membership, keeping in mind the Scriptural injunction of Romans 14:19 “Follow after the things which make for peace.”